Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Precise statement and proof of Theorem

 and

 \end{proposition}

 Let us first discuss the specific properties of the frequency parameters in this range, then proceed to do a careful analysis of the potential.
-The section concludes with the proof of Theorem~\ref{thm:ode-estimates-Psi-A} and Proposition~\ref{prop:ode-estimates-Psi-B-high-low} for frequency triples in $\mc{F}_{\sun}$ or $\mc{F}_{\measuredangle}\backslash\mc{F}_{\measuredangle,3}$.
+The section concludes with the proof of Theorems~\ref{thm:ode-estimates-Psi-A} and \ref{thm:ode-estimates-Psi-B} for frequency triples in $\mc{F}_{\sun}$ or $\mc{F}_{\measuredangle}\backslash\mc{F}_{\measuredangle,3}$.

 \begin{lemma}[Properties of the frequency parameters in $\mc{F}_{\sun}$ and $\mc{F}_{\measuredangle}$] Fix $s\in\mathbb{Z}$, $M>0$ and $a_0\in[0,M)$.
 Assume $a_0\beta_1<\sqrt{M^2-a_0^2}/(6M)$.
 Let $(\omega,m,\Lambda)\in \mc{F}_{\text{\normalfont\sun}}\cup\mc{F}_{\rm \measuredangle}$ be an admissible frequency triple with respect to $a\in[0,M]$ such that $a\in[0,a_0]$ if $(\omega,m,\Lambda)\in \mc{F}_{\text{\normalfont\sun,1}}$ and $a\in(a_0,M]$ if $(\omega,m,\Lambda)\in \mc{F}_{\text{\normalfont\sun,2}}$.
 Then, for sufficiently small $\varepsilon_{\rm width}$ and $\beta_1$, \begin{enumerate}[label=(\roman*)] \item $\Lambda\geq m^2$ in $\mc{F}_{\measuredangle}$ and $\mc{F}_{\text{\normalfont\sun,2}}$, but $\Lambda\geq \max\lp\{\frac23,\frac{a_0^2}{M^2}\rp\}$ in $\mc{F}_{\text{\normalfont\sun,1}}$; \item the conditions for Lemma~\ref{lemma:basic-estimate-2} are satisfied, namely \begin{itemize} \item in $\mc{F}_{\measuredangle}$, we have $\Lambda\geq \Lambda_{\rm high}:=\varepsilon_{\rm width}^{-1}\omega_{\rm high}^2\gg 1$ and, for $\varepsilon_1=\varepsilon_2=1/8$,